YanniZhangYZ/Mitsuba_LPE/README.md

 ### Country Kitchen

-Different layers of ’Country Kitchen’ by <a href=" https://benedikt-bitterli.me/resources/">Jay-Artist</a>, filtered by the LPE module developed in this project.
+Different layers of ’Country Kitchen’ by [Jay-Artist](https://benedikt-bitterli.me/resources/), filtered by the LPE module developed in this project.
 Images are rendered with a maximum depth of 65 and a sample count of 512.

 <table border="1">
         <tr>